-Since you will be flying into Bangkok anyway, do yourself a favor and stay a few extra days.
+- Bangkok: will be flying into Bangkok anyway, do yourself a favor and stay a few extra days.
 When in Thailand, you cannot miss to see its capital city of Bangkok where all the angels live in.
 Bangkok or Krungthep means the land of angels and is the main destination in Thailand.
 Shoppers, night goers and adventurers consider this place their paradise.
 The top activities that people will do when they are in Bangkok are shopping, visiting temples, enjoying Thai cuisine and tropical fruits and exploring the notoriously crazy nightlife in Patpong.

-Phuket is no wonder one of the top main destination of Thailand.
+- Phuket: Phuket is no wonder one of the top main destination of Thailand.
 It is famous for its tropical beaches and surrounding beautiful islands such Phi Phi Islands.
 The must-visit beaches are Patong, Kata and Karon, to name a few.
 Water sports can also be enjoyed on Phuket, from sea kayaking, diving and snorkelling to surfing.

-For those who dislike the rush and the crowd, Koh Samui is your best destination choice as there are plenty of pristine beaches just like in Phuket but with less people.
+- Koh Samui: For those who dislike the rush and the crowd, Koh Samui is your best destination choice as there are plenty of pristine beaches just like in Phuket but with less people.
 Koh Samui is also in South of Thailand but on the side of Gulf of Thailand.
 Top beaches on Koh Samui that you cannot miss to see are Chaweng and Lamai.
 They are considered to be the most beautiful beaches on the island.

-Being a great place for retirees, Chiang Mai is also one of the most famous tourist destinations in Thailand.
+- Chiang Mai: Being a great place for retirees, Chiang Mai is also one of the most famous tourist destinations in Thailand.
 Chiang Mai is a northern province in Thailand.
 It is rich in nature with a lot of green area, a lush mountain and hills as well as beautiful ancient ruins.
 The Northern Province is also well-known for its sweet hospitality and nice temperature when compared to Bangkok.
 Chiang Mai has many interesting tourist spots – from the hill tribe’s village and royal projects to the old city areas.

-Hua Hin is one of the closest beach destination from Bangkok.
+- Hua Hin: Hua Hin is one of the closest beach destination from Bangkok.
 That’s why it is very popular among the locals.
 Apart from its proximity to the capital city, Hua Hin also offers great accommodation and convenient city lifestyles in the beach city.
 Although, Hua Hin beach might not be the main attraction itself as it doesn’t have the white sandy quality like the southern beaches.
 However, Hua Hin is charming with its rich in royal history and can offer relaxing beach holidays for travellers.

-Pattaya has more than just Go Go Bars to offer.
+- Pattaya: Pattaya has more than just Go Go Bars to offer.
 Located in Chon Buri province, just a 2-hr drive from Bangkok, Pattaya boasts the nearest beach to Bangkok.
 Apart from the beach, Pattaya also has many famous attractions such as the famous transvestite shows.
 Other attractions such as the Sanctuary of Truth and Nongnut Tropical Park are so family friendly that you will forget that you are in Pattaya.

-Just around the corner from Krabi, Railay is much less developed than its neighboring islands but a haven for rock-climbers or those who love exploring the jungle.
+- Railay: Just around the corner from Krabi, Railay is much less developed than its neighboring islands but a haven for rock-climbers or those who love exploring the jungle.